Secukinumab

 What is Secukinumab?

-Download button - information sheetSecukinumab (brand name: Cosentyx®) is a medicine used to treat adults with psoriatic arthritis, an inflammatory disease of the joints that is often accompanied by psoriasis.
+Download button - information sheetSecukinumab (brand name: Cosentyx®) is a medicine used to treat adults with psoriatic arthritis, a type of joint inflammation that often occurs with the skin condition called psoriasis.
 Secukinumab is also used to treat adults with moderate to severe plaque psoriasis that is chronic (lasts for a long time).

-Secukinumab may also be used to treat adults with axial spondyloarthritis, an inflammatory disease which primarily affects the spine, causing inflammation and pain in the spinal joints.
+Secukinumab may also be used to treat adults with axial spondyloarthritis, including ankylosing spondylitis, a condition which causes inflammation in the spinal joints, resulting in pain and stiffness in the spine.

 Important things to remember